London & Paris

 Tour leader and historian Patrick Bade, resident of both London and Paris, will provide detailed background information on the performances, museum and gallery visits, and there is free time to relax and enjoy these wonderful cities.

-blockbuster winter exhibitions
+Eight blockbuster exhibitions

 tour itinerary